John Sullivan Deas

-John Sullivan Deas (1838 – July 22, 1880) was a Black tinsmith who helped found the salmon canning industry on the Fraser River in southern British Columbia, Canada.
+John Sullivan Deas (c.
+1838 – July 22, 1880) was a Black tinsmith who helped found the salmon canning industry on the Fraser River in southern British Columbia, Canada.
 His cannery was located on Deas Island, which bears his name to this day.
 In 2017, he was named one of 150 noteworthy British Columbians by The Vancouver Sun.

 Early life and career

-John Sullivan Deas was born in South Carolina in 1838.
-He began advertising himself as a tinsmith by 1856, when he would have still been a teenager.
+John Sullivan Deas was born in South Carolina, approximately in the year 1838.
+He made a name for himself as a tinsmith by 1856; he would have still been a teenage at this time.

 San Francisco

-By 1860, he relocated to San Francisco where he shared an address with other Black South Carolinians Louis and Susan Mortimer and Z. Deas.
+By 1860, he relocated to San Francisco where he shared an address with other Black South Carolinians, Louis and Susan Mortimer and Z. Deas.
 Deas worked as a tinsmith from 1860-1861 in San Francisco and was employed by Martin Prag, who also owned an establishment on Vancouver Island.

 Victoria

 By 1862, Deas was established in Victoria in the colony of Vancouver Island.
 By late 1868, he was operating a hardware and stove business called Birmingham House at the corner of Fort and Broad Streets.